 Drop-In & D2L Workshops

-Drop-In Workshops are held in the library's Information Literacy Centers, either ILC A or B. The instructing librarian will take attendance and email the names of participants to professors who offer extra credit.
+Our drop-in workshops are open to all Radford U students and meet in one of the library's Information Literacy Centers, ILC A or B. The instructing librarian will take attendance and email the names of participants to professors who offer extra credit.

-On our campus, the most commonly used style format is APA.
-In this workshop, you will get hands-on practice creating APA references and in-text citations, using our color-coded APA 7th guide.
+Get hands-on practice using the most popular citation style on campus by creating APA references and in-text citations, using our color-coded APA 7th guide.

 Please consider enrolling in our APA or Avoiding Plagiarism online workshops via Desire2Learn (D2L).
 These self-paced tutorial uses videos and quizzes to cover the same content as the workshops, but it can be taken at any time.
 Upon completion, you can share your quiz scores with professors.

-We have several library workshops that are available in D2L under the Discover menu in which you may self-enroll.
+We have several library workshops that are available in D2L.
+Self-enroll under the Discover menu.
 These workshops can be taken by anyone with access to Radford's D2L.
 Learn how to self-register for our D2L workshops.

 Students: Learn how to screenshot your quiz grades as proof of completion, if your professor has assigned them to your class.